-- (1) If an application is approved under section 8.5 or an approval is given under section 13, the approval takes effect from the time notice of the decision is given. - (2) An approval under section 8.5 lapses at the end of the currency period for the approval unless: - (a) if the use is, under this development scheme, a material change of use the change of use happens before the end of the currency period; or - (b) otherwise the change of use substantially starts before the end of the currency period. - (3) The person having the benefit of the approval may, before the approval lapses, request in writing that the Coordinator-General extend the approval period (extension request). - (4) An extension request must: - (a) if the person making the request is not the owner of the land the subject of the approval, include the consent of the owner of the land; and - (b) include the reasons for the request; and - (c) be made before the end of the currency period. - (5) Section 8.6(4)(a) does not apply to the extent that: - (a) the land the subject of the approval is acquisition land; and

-- (b) the application relates to the purpose for which the land is to be, or has been, taken or acquired - (6) The Coordinator-General must consult with any referral agencies for the application to which the approval relates about the extension request before deciding the request. - (7) The Coordinator-General must make a decision on the extension request within 30 business days after receiving the request. - (8) The Coordinator-General may either approve or refuse the extension request. - (9) If the extension request is approved, the currency period may be extended for a period specified by the Coordinator-General. - (10) The Coordinator-General must, within 10 business days of deciding the request, give written notice of the decision to the person who made the request and any referral agencies for the application to which the approval relates.
+- (2) An approval under section 8.6 lapses at the end of the currency period for the approval unless: - (a) if the use is, under this development scheme, a material change of use the change of use happens before the end of the currency period; or - (b) otherwise the change of use substantially starts before the end of the currency period. - (3) The person having the benefit of the approval may, before the approval lapses, request in writing that the Coordinator-General extend the approval period (extension request). - (4) An extension request must: - (a) if the person making the request is not the owner of the land the subject of the approval, include the consent of the owner of the land; and - (b) include the reasons for the request; and - (c) be made before the end of the currency period. - (5) Subsection (4)(a) does not apply to the extent that: - (a) the land the subject of the approval is acquisition land; and - (b) the application relates to the purpose for which the land is to be, or has been, taken or acquired - (6) The Coordinator-General must consult with any referral agencies for the application to which the approval relates about the extension request before deciding the request. - (7) The Coordinator-General must make a decision on the extension request within 30 business days after receiving the request. - (8) The Coordinator-General may either approve or refuse the extension request. - (9) If the extension request is approved, the currency period may be extended for a period specified by the Coordinator-General. - (10) The Coordinator-General must, within 10 business days of deciding the request, give written notice of the decision to the person who made the request and any referral agencies for the application to which the approval relates.